-These two species can form an important part of the food of birds of prey such as Hen Harrier (Circus cyaneus) and Merlin (Falco columbarius).
-Additionally, upland areas with appropriate abundance level of Red Grouse (Lagopus lagopus) and Irish Hare (Lepus timidus) would be a very positive support for the re-introduced Golden Eagle (Aquila chrysaetos).
+These two species can form an important part of the food of birds of prey such as Circus cyaneus and Falco columbarius.
+Additionally, upland areas with appropriate abundance level of Lagopus lagopus and hare Lepus timidus would be a very positive support for the re-introduced Aquila chrysaetos.

-Although the long term breeding range decline is considered to be relatively moderate (estimated at 16%), the Hen Harrier (Circus cyaneus) breeding population has undergone an estimated 27% decline in the SPAs selected for it since 2005.
+Although the long term breeding range decline is considered to be relatively moderate (estimated at 16%), the Hen Harrier Circus cyaneus breeding population has undergone an estimated 27% decline in the SPAs selected for it since 2005.
 This was somewhat expected due to plantation forest maturation cycles in those SPAs and the reduction in areas of pre-thicket forest cover.
-For Merlin (Falco columbarius), a recent survey indicates that the actual population breeding in those SPAs listed for it is substantially less than what was originally estimated.
+For Falco columbarius, a recent survey indicates that the actual population breeding in those SPAs listed for it is substantially less than what was originally estimated.
 These species will be dealt with further in another section.

 In addition to plantation forestry, the threats and pressures identified for bird species in this MAES group include land abandonment, overgrazing, uncontrolled and widespread burning and persecution.
-Windfarm development in these areas is widespread and poses a threat to a variety of upland bird species, including the recently reintroduced raptors (Golden Eagle (Aquila chrysaetos) and White-tailed Eagle (Haliaeetus albicilla)).
+Windfarm development in these areas is widespread and poses a threat to a variety of upland bird species, including the recently reintroduced raptors (Aquila chrysaetos and Haliaeetus albicilla).

-Most of the aforementioned species are ground nesting and are vulnerable to predators such as corvids, Fox and Stoat.
+Most of the aforementioned species are ground nesting and are vulnerable to predators such as corvids, fox and stoat.
 Ground nesting birds of open heathlands are considered to be at higher risk of predation if they nest in areas with relatively higher levels of habitat edge, which can be caused by the presence of forest cover.